Developed by teachers, with teachers, for teachers and parents

 What is special about A Song a Day?

-It is the only curriculum specifically sequenced to use singing and music-making to develop young brains for reading.
+It is the only curriculum that specifically sequences singing and practicing basic music skills with the goal of developing young brains for reading.

 Yes!
-It is based on research that has revealed that the way that brains process and remember sound is highly correlated with reading achievement, and that singing and music-making help develop it.
+Research has revealed that how brains process and remember sound is highly correlated with reading achievement, and that singing and music skills help develop it.

 What do teachers say?